Godin xtSA Multi Voice Electric Guitar (2020) - Review and Description

 Durability & Reliability (---/10 Not Rated):

 Having owned the Godin xtSA Multi Voice Electric Guitar guitar for approximately years (purchased Dec.
 2020), it will be a while before I can reasonably comment on the durability and reliability aspects of this instrument.
 I believe at least 12 to 24 months is needed to provide a meaningful comment.
 That said, the build quality suggests that any report will ultimately be favourable.
+This instrument gets used daily, often for several hours.

 - Warranty claims are handled by individual authorised dealers.
 The customer should contact the dealer/original point of purchase for warranty work.
 Instruments purchased from unauthorised dealers (some are listed on the Godin web site) will not be covered.